What is proper time to spray fence lines and what is best herbicide to use?

 Do you have any upcoming classes?
 Thanks!

-Milam County TX rangelands Posted almost 3 years ago
+Milam County TX rangelands Posted over 4 years ago

 What foliar spray can be used to control algerita?
 IPT along fences

-Concho County TX rangelands Posted about 3 years ago
+Concho County TX rangelands Posted almost 5 years ago

 Found growing on vertical rock faces along the upper elevations of the Guadalupe Peak trail in Culberson County Texas.